matthew-valenti/jompx-org/docs/setup.md

 ???
 Come back to lint.
 Nx has setup instructions: https://nx.dev/guides/eslint

 ## Thoughts:
+Joins on expressions phase 2.
+Infrastructure as code.
 Explain constructs and levels where Jompx is very high level constructs.
 Developer time is the highest cost line item of a typical project.
 Do not create dependent stacks on the AppSync stack.
 It's good practice to be able to destroy and re-create the AppSync stack if necessary (without having to destroy every stack that